 While many people can recover from trauma over time with the love and support of family and friends and bounce back with resiliency, others may discover the effects of lasting trauma, which can cause a person to live with deep emotional pain, fear, confusion, or posttraumatic stress far after the event has passed.
+Not everyone who experiences trauma develops PTSD, and symptoms can vary widely from person to person.

 In these circumstances, the support, guidance, and assistance of a therapist are fundamental to healing from trauma.
+Therapy can provide a supportive environment to process these experiences, reduce distress, and regain a sense of control.

 Trauma Symptoms